 Patient Privacy and Health Insurance Portability and Accountability Act

-These guidelines were created by the Michigan Health and Hospital Association and were adapted and approved by the University of Michigan Health System.
+This guideline was created by the Michigan Health and Hospital Association and was adapted and approved by the University of Michigan Health System.
+For details about the University of Michigan Health System’s specific privacy practices, go to the official UMHS Notice of Privacy Practices.

 Releasing Patient Information